swimmcommunity/secure-coding/.swm/swm_docs/mxfxIJCfpBmZzNhAnzOu.md

 # Setup
 * Have `python3` in your path launch Python 3.
 That is, you should be able to launch `python3` from the terminal.
+* Install the requirements for this playlist - using `pip install -r python/requirements.txt` or `pip3 install -r python/requirements.txt`